olive-groves/butterfly_viewer/docs/DOWNLOAD_TUTORIAL.md

 ### Run installer

-**Before attempting to run the installer…**

-Your computer might block you from running the installer via double-click if you’re using a work computer or otherwise don’t have admin privileges:
+**Note:** Your computer might block you from running the installer via double-click if you’re using a work computer or otherwise don’t have admin privileges:

 - If you have no admin privileges, skip to [Option 2](#option-2-without-admin-privileges).
 - If you indeed have admin privileges, just follow [Option 1](#option-1-with-admin-privileges).

 >*Why is it unrecognized and blocked?
 In short, it’s because this installer has no certificate.
 If an installer's certificate isn't found by Windows when double-clicked, Windows will block it from immediately running.*

-#### Option 1: With admin privileges
+#### Installer option 1: With admin privileges

 If you have admin privileges, run the installer by double-clicking on `butterfly_viewer_v1.y.z_win64_setup.exe`: